cltl/ma-communicative-robots/data/README.md

     <li>Objects and their spatial orientation
 </ol>

-In addition to the meta data, the JSON file of the scenario provides an overview of all the data files in the folder and their grounding to the spatial and temporal containers.
+Finally, the JSON file of the scenario provides an overview of all the data files in the folder and their grounding to the spatial and temporal containers.
 These data files represent all the recorded signals in the scenario as its content.
 Each of these content files is further described in specific JSON files.

 ## 3. Content
 The content of the scenario is represented by a series of files in the scenario folder representing the data in different modalities.
 In the above example, we have separate files for the conversations, a video stream of the interaction, images of scenarios, and audio files.
 Each modality has a JSON file that describes the data that contain signals and any interpretation of the signal in the form of an annotation.
 Any signal is grounded in the spatial and temporal container using specific data elements in the JSON file.